 Pulmonary embolism treatment focuses on stopping the blood clot from increasing in size and preventing more clots.
 Your doctor most likely will recommend blood-thinning medications that will gradually dissolve the clot over time.

-Lifestyle changes can help you prevent blood clots and pulmonary embolisms on the Central Coast.
+Lifestyle changes can help you prevent blood clots and pulmonary embolisms.
 Stop smoking, get regular activity, and maintain a healthy weight to fully enjoy the best in life.
 Find a Doctor for more ways to get moving and prevent medical problems.